 With a foundation in classical ballet technique, Seiwert’s works go beyond tradition, inviting inclusivity, empathy, and innovation.
 By deftly challenging gender norms and weaving intricate musicality, Seiwert mesmerizes audiences and paves a path for ballet's future—one that beckons us to embrace diversity, take risks, and recognize the transformative power of dance.

-April 25-June 8: World premiere for Smuin Contemporary Ballet at Yerba Buena Center for the Arts in San Francisco, Mountain View Center for the Performing Arts, Walnut Creek's Lesher Center, & Carmel's Sunset Center.
+September 12-October 5: Smuin Ballet presents “A Long Night,” in their “Extremely Close” program at Yerba Buena Center for the Arts in San Francisco, Mountain View Center for the Performing Arts, & Walnut Creek's Lesher Center.

 Contact